lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 <v-clicks>

-- <twemoji-prohibited /> No impact on the codebase;
+- <twemoji-prohibited /> No impact on the codebase
-- <twemoji-wrench /> Configured once;
+- <twemoji-wrench /> Configured once
-- <twemoji-globe-with-meridians /> Installed globally.
+- <twemoji-globe-with-meridians /> Installed globally

 </v-clicks>